vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 title: "Lambda Networks Transform Self-Attention"
 date: 2020-11-29
 categories: ml
-description: Is it similar self-attention in Transformer?
-Are positional embeddings all?
+description: Are they similar to self-attention in Transformer?
+Are their positional embeddings needed?
 LambdaResNet beats EfficientNet but does it loose to Performer?
 image: /images/lambda-layer-thumb.png
 permalink: /:categories/:title
 ---